sheelask/sheelask/README.md

-I'm Sheela, a DevOps Engineer 🚀 from India, living in Canada and work for a Toronto Start Up.
+I'm Sheela, a DevOps Engineer living in Canada and work for a Start Up.
 Beside's technology, I am a big foodie and love to cook.

 🔭 I’m currently working on a secret project.
 I will post more details once it is ready to be unveiled.. :wink: